-In today’s episode, Anna looks at how you know if this is the right move for you and when is the “right time” to quit your job.
+In today’s episode, Anna looks at when to rethink you carer, how you know if this is the right move for you and when is the “right time” to quit your job.

 Do you fantasise about a world in which you love your job to the point that you jump out of bed in the morning with excitement at the thought of what you’re going to do today?
 Do you long for more freedom and flexibility in your daily schedule?
 Do you wish that you were creating something really meaningful, that could make a difference to something that matters?
 But how do you know if this is the right move for you?
 And when is the “right time” to quit your job?
 Here are 7 of the most common signs that it’s time to time to quit your job and move on.
 How many boxes do you tick?